vektah/bugfree-dangerzone/README.md

 bugfree-dangerzone [![Build Status](https://travis-ci.org/Vektah/bugfree-dangerzone.png?branch=master)](https://travis-ci.org/Vektah/bugfree-dangerzone)
 ==================

-Bugfree Dnagerzone is a PHP namespace validator written in PHP.
+Bugfree Dangerzone is a PHP namespace validator written in PHP.
 It uses your autoloader to verify that:
  - all of the use statements are valid
  - that all exception catch blocks and type hints have a valid type
  - all doc block types are valid (eg @param Foo $foo)